Graduate Resources

 • Mindfulness in Family Relationships

 Chioma is a doctoral student in the Human Development and Family Science program.
-She obtained both her bachelor’s degree (B.Sc.
-Ed.) and master’s degree (M.Ed.) in Home Economics from the University of Nigeria Nsukka.
+She obtained her bachelor’s degree (B.Sc.
+Ed.) and master’s (M.Ed.) in Home Economics from the University of Nigeria Nsukka.
 While studying Home Economics, Chioma understood the nature of humans as it relates to their physical, biological, social, intellectual, emotional, mental, and psychological development and well-being.
-She was exposed to different areas of knowledge that help proffer solutions to problems in the family and society.
-Chioma is passionate about understanding and improving the health and well-being of family members.
-Through her research interests, she plans and intends to enhance relationships among family members, establish healthy lifestyles, and promote the general well-being and health of the individuals in the family.
-She would achieve this by researching mindfulness and well-being in ethnically diverse families and thus helping these families to become aware of their feelings and pay attention to their thoughts so that, instead of being overwhelmed by them, they are better able to manage them.
+She was exposed to different areas of knowledge that helped proffer solutions to problems in the family and society.
+Chioma is passionate about understanding and improving the health and well-being of individuals and families.
+Through her research interests, she intends to enhance relationships among family members, establish healthy lifestyles, and promote the general well-being and health of the individuals in the family.
+She would achieve this by researching mindfulness and well-being in individuals, families, and the community at large, thus, helping them to become aware of their feelings and pay attention to their thoughts so that, instead of being overwhelmed by them, they are better able to manage them.

 Chioma loves to involve herself with positive thoughts and engage in things that make her feel happy and loved.
 Specifically, she loves entertainment, cooking, listening to songs, singing, dancing, and watching games.
 She also loves to spend time with children and assist individuals and families who are in need.